 Either way, the event is usually a lengthy one, with several courses of wonderful food – oysters, smoked salmon, foie gras, escargots and plenty more.
 Dessert will usually be a bûche, or a log.
 Head to the patisserie and order yours: just tell them how many people it's for, and they will provide the appropriate length.
 These days they come in a variety of flavours, vanilla of course but also chocolate, coffee, and strawberry, among others.

 Santa Claus visits, of course, the evidence being found under the tree on Christmas morning.
-This day, however Christian in origin, is one of those celebrations around the world which go beyond faith and are enjoyed everywhere.
+This day is one of those celebrations around the world which go beyond faith and are enjoyed everywhere.

 This was once officially on 6 January but the Vatican decreed during the 1960s that it would be celebrated the first Sunday of the year.
 This is when, in Christianity, the three wise men, or Magi, visited Jesus soon after his birth.
 That said, plenty of traditionalists celebrate it on the 6th, whatever day it falls on.

 In France we have a tradition of the Galette des Rois, the kings' cake, which is made of flaky dough stuffed with almond cream.
 It has another peculiarity − a hard bean (a fève) or other small object will be hidden inside, and the person who ends up with the item will be king or queen for a day.
 This involves wearing a golden paper or cardboard crown, which is usually included with the galette.

 There is a tradition whereby the youngest child will hide under the table and call the names of those receiving a slice of cake, just to keep things fair, of course.

 It would seem as though the tradition of the galette dates back to Roman times, during the Saturnalia (the week-long Roman feast held in honour of Saturn).
 Owners and slaves would share a meal and the slave finding the fève − a gold coin − would be king for a day.